Louis Roy: Biography

-Roy gave Quesnel $2,000 in cash as an advance payment and promised him $8,000 more if he killed Jacques Ferland.
+Roy gave Quesnel $2,000 cash as an advance payment and promised him $8,000 more if he killed Jacques Ferland.
 Ferland was a chemist in Quebec City who manufactured PCP for the Rock Machine.
 Quesnel killed Ferland in his Quebec City house on 30 January 1995.
-On 27 February 1995, Quesnel killed Claude "The Peak" Rivard, a Montreal drug dealer who worked for the Pelletier clan who were allied with the Rock Machine.
+On 27 February 1995, Quesnel killed Claude "The Peak" Rivard, a Montreal drug dealer who worked for the Pelletier clan, which was allied with the Rock Machine.
 On 23 March 1995, Quesnel killed Richard "Chico" Delcourt, a Montreal drug dealer who refused to work with either the Rock Machine or the Hells Angels.
-Quesnel later testified that he had committed all these murders on Roy's orders.
-Roy offered Quesnel $50,000 in cash if he could kill Gilles Lambert, an important leader of the Rock Machine.
+Quesnel later testified that he committed all these murders on Roy's orders.
+Roy offered Quesnel $50,000 if he could kill Gilles Lambert, an important leader of the Rock Machine.
 Quesnel was arrested in April 1995 before he could make the attempt on Lambert's life.

-After Quesnel became a délateur (informer) following his arrest in April 1995, Roy was arrested and charged with three counts of first-degree murder along with Sylvain "Baptiste" Thiffault, the vice-president of the Trois-Rivières chapter.
+After Quesnel became a délateur (informer), Roy was arrested and charged with three counts of first-degree murder along with Sylvain "Baptiste" Thiffault, the vice-president of the Trois-Rivières chapter.
 After his arrest, Roy was replaced as Trois-Rivières chapter president by Richard "Crow" Émond.
 On 25 June 1995, Roy became a founding member of the Angels' elite Nomad chapter.
-Besides for Roy, the other members of the Nomad chapter were Walter Stadnick, Maurice Boucher, Donald "Pup" Stockford, David "Wolf" Carroll, Gilles "Trooper" Mathieu, Richard "Bert" Mayrand, Pierre Laurin, Richard "Rick" Vallée, André Chouinard, Michel Rose, Denis "Pas Fiable" Houle, Normand Robitaille, Normand "Biff" Hamel, and René "Balloune" Charlebois.
-Roy was considered to be one of the more able Hells Angels and was included in the Nomad chapter for that reason.
+Besides Roy, the other members of the Nomad chapter were Walter Stadnick, Maurice Boucher, Donald "Pup" Stockford, David "Wolf" Carroll, Gilles "Trooper" Mathieu, Richard "Bert" Mayrand, Pierre Laurin, Richard "Rick" Vallée, André Chouinard, Michel Rose, Denis "Pas Fiable" Houle, Normand Robitaille, Normand "Biff" Hamel, and René "Balloune" Charlebois.
+Roy was considered one of the more able Hells Angels and included in the Nomad chapter for that reason.

-On 4 April 1997 while Roy and Thiffault were being driven in an armored car to the courthouse to hear the verdict in the murder case against them, the duo were most surprised to share the same car with Robert Hardy of the Rock Machine.
-Taking advantage of the opportunity, Roy and Thiffault beat up Hardy during their ride to the courthouse.
-When the car arrived, the bloodied and battered body of Hardy fell out, who had to be rushed to the hospital to save his life.
+On 4 April 1997 while Roy and Thiffault were being driven by armored car to the courthouse to hear the verdict in the murder case against them, they were surprised to find themselves sharing their transport with Robert Hardy of the Rock Machine.
+Taking advantage of the opportunity, Roy and Thiffault beat up Hardy during the ride.
+When the car arrived, the bloodied and battered body of Hardy fell out, who had to be rushed to the hospital in order to save his life.
 Quesnel turned out to be a very poor witness for the Crown, and the trial ended with both Roy and Thiffault acquitted on all counts.